PauseAI/pauseai-website/src/posts/theory-of-change.md

 Our [proposal](/proposal) describes what we want: Globally halt frontier AI development **until we know how to do it safely** and **under democratic control**.

-## How do we pause?

-Pausing is costly because there are many incentives to develop increasingly powerful AI.
-Companies can make a lot of money by being the first to develop a new AI, and countries can gain a lot of power by being the first to develop a new AI.
-This is why we do not expect any single company to pause, and why we do not expect any single country to pause.

-This means - we need an _international pause_.
-We can get there in two ways:

-1. **An international treaty**.
-We [banned blinding laser weapons](https://en.wikipedia.org/wiki/Protocol_on_Blinding_Laser_Weapons) and [CFCs](https://en.wikipedia.org/wiki/Montreal_Protocol) through a treaty, so we can also ban superhuman AI through a treaty.
-These treaties are often initiated by a small group of countries, and then other countries join in.
-A [summit](/summit) is often the event where such a treaty is initiated and signed.
-We need to convince our politicians to initialize treaty negotiations.
-2. **A unilateral supply-chain pause**.
-The AI supply chain is highly centralized.
-Virtually all AI chips used in training runs are designed by NVidia, produced by TSMC, which uses lithography machines by ASML.
-If any of these monopolies were to pause, the entire AI industry would pause.
-We can achieve this by lobbying these companies, and by lobbying the governments that have leverage over these companies.

 ## Why don't we have a pause yet?

 The problem is not a lack of concerned experts (86% of AI researchers believe the control problem is real and important).